Don’t let porch pirates steal your thunder during the holiday season!

 Here are four ways you can help fight package theft for your customers!

 “61% of consumers feel online retailers are not doing enough to prevent package theft.” – Shorr Packaging

-As the 2019 holiday season approaches, ecommerce brands are eagerly awaiting the busiest few months of the year.
+During each busy holiday season, eCommerce brands are eagerly awaiting the busiest few months of the year.
 They’ve got promotions planned, campaigns scheduled, websites optimized, and extra staff for the warehouse.
-In short, they plan on taking full advantage of the predicted 4.2% year over year increase in online shopping sales.
+In short, they plan on taking full advantage of the predicted 4.2% year-over-year increase in online shopping sales.

 “74% of packages are stolen during the day when homeowners are out.” – John White, Inc.com